 When you have untreated hearing loss, hearing aids can make all the difference in your quality of life, reducing your isolation and improving communication with loved ones.
 And, as research shows, wearing hearing aids is also good for your physical health.

-Yet, hearing aids continue to be underused.
-Millions of Americans who could benefit from hearing aids never receive them, or wait for a very long time before finally buying them, statistics show.
+Yet, hearing aids continue to be underused, hearing loss statistics show.
+Millions of Americans who could benefit from hearing aids never receive them, or wait for a very long time before finally buying them.
 Cost, access, and stigma are common reasons people do not wear hearing aids.

 Hearing aid use is increasing